Reference range: General drawbacks

 Also, reference ranges tend to give the impression of definite thresholds that clearly separate "good" or "bad" values, while in reality there are generally continuously increasing risks with increased distance from usual or optimal values.

 With this and uncompensated factors in mind, the ideal interpretation method of a test result would rather consist of a comparison of what would be expected or optimal in the individual when taking all factors and conditions of that individual into account, rather than strictly classifying the values as "good" or "bad" by using reference ranges from other people.

-In a recent paper, Rappoport et al. described a novel way to redefine reference range from an electronic health record system.
+In a 2017 paper, Rappoport et al. described a novel way to redefine reference range from an electronic health record system.
 In such a system, a higher population resolution can be achieved (e.g., age, sex, race and ethnicity-specific).